TheOnyxEffect/Onyx-Packet-Sniffer/README.md

 ## 🚧 Roadmap / Future Improvements

-- [ ] Add anomaly-based detection alongside signature rules
+- [ ] Improve the UI of the dashboard
 - [ ] Nigeria/region-specific threat feed integration
 - [ ] Export alerts to CSV/PDF reports
 - [ ] Dockerize for easier deployment